physicodes/cgol/README.md

 be seen that for higher starting fractions, the population drops greatly after the first iteration.
 For 8/10, this drop totally kills off the population while for 7/10, 6/10 and 5/10 the remaining population is great enough to continue for future iterations.

 For starting fractions below 5/10, the effects of overpopulation have a greatly reduced impact between the zeroth and first iteration.
+This can be explained by considering how the average number of neighbours depends on starting fraction.
+When half the cells are alive (5/10), the average cell will have 4 living neighbours causing it to die, whereas at a starting fraction of 4/10, the average cell will have only 3.2 living neighbours.

 Aside from the starting fraction of 8/10 whose population rapidly falls away to zero, two clear groups emerge converging on seperate values.
 The